 - In any of the 50 states and Washington D.C.

-- The territorial waters of the United States (about 12 nautical miles out from the border between land and sea).
+- The United States territorial waters (about 12 nautical miles out from the border between land and sea).

-- The seabed and subsoil of those submarine areas that are adjacent to U.S. territorial waters and over which the United States has exclusive rights under international law.
+- The seabed and subsoil of those submarine areas adjacent to U.S. territorial waters and over which the United States has exclusive rights under international law.

-How the Days of physical presence computed?
+How are the Days of physical presence computed?

-Any day that an individual was present physically in any United States for any part of the day counts as a day of physical presence, .
-However, your presence in USA not counted in following circumstances :
+Any day an individual was physically present in any United States for any part of the day counts as a day of physical presence.
+However, your presence in the USA is not counted in the following circumstances :

-- If you are present in USA as a crew member of a foreign vessel.
+- If you are present in the USA as a crew member of a foreign vessel.

-- If you are unable to leave USA on account of a medical condition that arose in the United States.
+- If you cannot leave the USA because of a medical condition that arose in the United States.